-- CO1.
-State the relationship between education and society. - CO2.
-Understand the meaning of Educational Sociology and function of education as asocial system. - CO3.
-State different agencies of education and their functions. - CO4.
-Justify the importance of education for social change. - CO5.
-Describe the role of education in modernization and globalization. - CO6.
-Describe the function of education to ensure equality and equity.
+- State the relationship between education and society. - Understand the meaning of Educational Sociology and function of education as a social system. - State different agencies of education and their functions. - Justify the imPSOrtance of education for social change. - Describe the role of education in modernization and globalization. - Describe the function of education to ensure equality and equity.